weinzbw/EECS-581-Project-2/documentation/accounting.md

 9/25/24 - 0.75h

 * Meeting with GTA
-* Team Meeting for UML diagram and extra features for project (decided on adding sounds)
+* Team Meeting for UML diagram and extra features for the project (decided on adding sounds)
 ---

 **Ben Weinzirl**